xabbo/xabbo/README.md

 # Features

-For an overview of the features, see the [wiki](https://github.com/xabbo/xabbo/wiki).
+For details on the features provided by xabbo, see the [wiki](https://github.com/xabbo/xabbo/wiki).

 ## Run the latest development source